sounds of Cape Breton

 The tunes and songs flow naturally across Seinn from dance to air, from songs with the rhythm of work to tales told of love to stories of place.
 In Lamond’s graceful voice and MacIsaac’s fiery playing you hear the sounds and voice of Cape Breton present and past, and the sounds of connection and friendship.
 “Joy,” says Mary Jane Lamond.
 “That’s what I would like people to take away from this album - a sense of being joyful, being uplifted by this music.
 Because that’s how I feel about it!”

 It took nearly a year for Lamond and MacIsaac to put the album together as they balanced creating it with their other commitments.
-One benefits of this, though, was that they were able to include in addition to their regular musical collaborators Seph Peters on guitar and Cathy Porter on percussion and other instruments, several musical friends, including people you’ve met here along the music road before.
+One benefit of this, though, was that they were able to include -- in addition to their regular musical collaborators Seph Peters on guitar and Cathy Porter on percussion and other instruments -- several musical friends, including people you’ve met here along the music road before.
 Among the guests are the women of T with the Maggies from Ireland, and from Scotland Tim Edey, Corrina Hewat, and Dave Milligan, as well as Ashley MacIsaac and Patrick Gillis from Nova Scotia.

 photograph of Wendy MacIsaac at the Celtic Connections Festival in Glasgow, made with permission of the festival, the artist, and the venue.
 It is by Kerry Dexter and is copyrighted.
 Thank you for respecting this.